 Basically, you season the corn, potatoes, sausage, and shrimp and place in foil, maybe sprinkle on a little more seasoning and cook.
 Once you remove the packets from the oven you can just set them each in a bowl and dive in.

-- 1 lb Red Potatoes, quartered
+- 1 lb Red Potatoes quartered

-- 1 lb Shrimp, shelled, leave tails
+- 1 lb Shrimp shelled, tails on

-- 8 Frozen Corn Cobs
+- 8 Frozen Corn on the Cob half-sized

 - 1/4 cup Olive Oil